Banana Bread Muffins

 Below is an overview of the ingredients and instructions to make this recipe.
 Please be sure to scroll down to the recipe card below for the complete details!

-Ingredients for gluten free banana muffins on a white marble countertop.
+Labeled ingredients for gluten free banana muffins on a white marble countertop.

 • Bananas – Make sure to use super ripe bananas.
 Seriously, the browner the better.
 Not only will they taste sweeter, but they’ll also be easier to mash!
+If needed, you can also use frozen bananas.
+Just be sure to let them thaw completely and drain off the excess liquid before adding them to the batter.
+Otherwise, your muffins will be too soggy

-• Tip: If your bananas are a little too yellow or green, store them on the counter in a paper bag.
-Or, pop them in the oven peels and all at 300 degrees Fahrenheit for 30 to 40 minutes or until they’re black and soft to the touch.
+Tip: If your bananas are a little too yellow or green, store them on the counter in a paper bag.
+Or, pop them in the oven, peels and all, at 300 degrees Fahrenheit for 30 to 40 minutes or until they’re black and soft to the touch.

 • Vanilla Extract – Just a touch enhances the rest of the ingredients and adds a rich vanilla flavor throughout the batter.